 It is, however, the only kit that gives you an accelerometer, a 60-row breadboard, a 555 timer, and several displays, including 7-seg display and the 8×8 Dot Matrix LED.

-Meanwhile, the Official Arduino Starter Kit gives you the chance to complete 15 projects with a kit priced at $85.
+Meanwhile, the Official Arduino Starter Kit gives you the chance to complete 15 projects with a kit.
 You can get lower-priced kits on Amazon, as well.
 You will love the number of LEDs that are included here, and this kit has more color for its LEDs than any other kits.
 It also has more pushbuttons and potentiometers.

-The most expensive starter kit is the Vilros Ultimate Starter Kit, with a list price of $130.
+The most expensive starter kit is the Vilros Ultimate Starter Kit.
 However, it only gives detailed instructions for 12 projects.
 Plus, it has just about the same components offered by other starter kits.

 Lastly, aside from these starter kits, there are other kits that you can buy that would teach you how to create a single, more complex project.
 There are also sensor kits, IoT kits, smart home kits, and other kits that you can buy to expand on your Arduino journey.